openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 OpenID Connect defines mechanisms by which an End-User can leverage an OpenID Provider (OP) to release identity information (such as authentication and claims) to a Relying Party (RP) which can act on that information.

-This specification extends OpenID Connect with the concept of a Self-Issued OpenID Provider (Self-Issued OP), an OP which is within the End-Userâ€™s control.
+This specification extends OpenID Connect with the concept of a Self-Issued OpenID Provider (Self-Issued OP), an OP which is within the End-User’s control.
 Using Self-Issued OPs, End-Users can authenticate themselves with self-issued ID Tokens and present self-attested claims directly to the RPs.
 Self-Issued OPs can also present cryptographically verifiable claims issued by the third parties trusted by the RPs, when used with separate specifications such as [@!OIDC4VP], or Aggregated and Distributed Claims defined in Section 5.6.2 of [@!OpenID.Core].
 This allows End-Users to interact with RPs directly, without RPs interacting with the issuers of the claims or the End-User using third-party provided OPs.

 {mainmatter}

 # Introduction

-This specification extends OpenID Connect with the concept of a _Self-Issued OpenID Provider_ (Self-Issued OP), an OpenID Provider (OP) which is within the End-Userâ€™s control.
+This specification extends OpenID Connect with the concept of a _Self-Issued OpenID Provider_ (Self-Issued OP), an OpenID Provider (OP) which is within the End-User’s control.
 Using Self-Issued OPs, End-Users can authenticate themselves with self-issued ID Tokens and present self-attested claims directly to the RPs.
 Self-Issued OPs can also present cryptographically verifiable claims issued by the third parties trusted by the RPs, when used with separate specifications such as [@!OIDC4VP], or Aggregated and Distributed Claims defined in Section 5.6.2 of [@!OpenID.Core].
 This allows End-Users to interact with RPs directly, without RPs interacting with the issuers of the claims or the End-User using third-party provided OPs.

 An OP releases End-User authentication information in the form of an ID Token.
 An RP will typically trust an ID token based on the relationship between the RP and OP.